North Hills Country Club

-North Hills Country Club is a country club which was relocated in the 1960s to North Hills, New York, United States.
+North Hills Country Club is a private country club located within the Incorporated Village of North Hills, in Nassau County, on the North Shore of Long Island, in New York, United States.

+History

 The club was founded in 1927 at the current location of Douglaston Park.

-The golf course in North Hills was designed by Robert Trent Jones in 1961.
+The golf course relocated to North Hills in 1961.
+This new course was designed by Robert Trent Jones.